storyfeet/bob_cards_elm/rules.md

 * Otherwise Score 1 VP
 * If it has a Campfire add Bandits to it.
 The number of bandits is the one in the Red star on the scoreboard in the section with the Furthest Player or Bandit Tracker.

-Once you have revealed the tile, add more tiles.
+Once you have revealed the tile, add face down tiles to empty spaces around it.
-If the spaces indicated are empty add a tile face down.
-* 1 West of the current tile.
-* 1 East of the current tile.
+* If the tile is on the center row (going West), to all empty spaces next to it.
-* If the tile is, North of, or on, the center row:
+* If the tile is North of the center row, to those South, West, and East.
-    1 South of the current tile.
-* If the tile is South of, or on, the center row:
+* If the tile is South of the center row, to those North, West, and East.

-    1 North of the Current tile.
+** Note Adding these is important because bandits can step onto unrevealed tiles, but not empty spaces**

+## Cooperation Bonus

+When a player performs a job that's last action produces a Dice amount of a certain resource, if there are other players on the tile, he may invite them to join him.

+The other players may then activate any of their jobs that also produce the same resource by dice, paying their appropriate cost.

+All players then roll.
+All players then gain the full amount they rolled, plus half of the amount the other players rolled, added together and rounded up.

+## Trade

+When to players are on the same tile they may trade.
+The player who's turn it is offers the trade, and if it is agreed, that player discards a card and proceeds with the trade.

+* Item Cards are traded from one players hand to the top of the other player's Draw or Discard pile.
+* Resources are traded directly.
+* Danger cards cannot be traded

+# Variants

+## Cooperative Wagon